 Tick prevention and removal

-It's no fun to cover up with the sun is hot, but long sleeves and long pants are good protection against ticks.
-The insecticide permethrin can be sprayed on clothing or gear (not on the skin), and kills ticks on contact.
+It's no fun to cover up when the sun is hot, but long sleeves and long pants are good protection against ticks.
+The insecticide permethrin can be sprayed on clothing or gear (not on the skin), and kills ticks on contact, according to the New York Department of Health.
 (Some outdoor clothes come pre-treated with permethrin.)
 Deet is also an effective repellant.
-As a bonus, both of these chemicals keep mosquitos away, too.
+As a bonus, both of these chemicals keep mosquitoes away, too.

 Check yourself and any pets for ticks after coming in from outdoors, particularly if you've been in woody or grassy areas.
 If you do find a tick attached to your skin, use fine-tipped tweezers and grab the arachnid as close to the skin as possible.
 Pull upward evenly and steadily.
 The goal is to remove the tick whole, without breaking its mouthparts off in your skin.